-We always suggest creating comprehensive functional tests, and then scheduling those tests for two reasons.
-First, it’s a much better monitor of functional uptime.
-Second, it’s efficient to reuse existing tests.
-With that said, we understand that some customers just want a simple monitor that validates a 200 is returned, and the performance is acceptable.
-So, we will show you how here.
+We suggest creating comprehensive functional tests, and then scheduling those tests as monitors for two reasons.
+First, this method ensures that your monitors validate functional uptime rather than a simple 200 OK ping.
+Second, this approach makes it efficient to reuse existing tests.
+However, we understand that you may simply be looking for a simple monitor that validates that the 200 OK is returned, and performance is acceptable.

 - Login to API Fortress